dsozzi/pizza-ok/README.md

 ## How to use it

-It's possible to filter pizzas by including or exluding specific ingredients.
+It's possible to filter pizzas by including or excluding specific ingredients.
 Simply type them in the search bar and enjoy your pizza.

 ## License